petersem/dockerholics/compose-examples/dl/README.md

 - Bazarr
 - Sabnzbd
 - Qbittorrent
+> Do not use Qbittorrent until it is protected by a VPN

 ## Prerequisites
 This will install as-is, however best with OpenVPN (for qbittorrent), Portainer, and Watchtower